gargleyark/readme/README.md

 Main goals of this document:

 - Helping you get to know what I'm about!
-- Helping you understand my ways of working
 - Helping me stay on track with my values and goals

 Mike is not available via NPM or Yarn.
 He may experience compatability issues with Windows.